NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

 $ ps aux

 # SORRY!
-# I WON'T BE SHARING THE OUTPUT OF THIS COMMAND AS IT IS TOO DANGEROUS SINCE
+# I WON'T BE SHARING THE OUTPUT OF THIS COMMAND AS IT IS TOO DANGEROUS TO BE
-# ONE CAN GET TO KNOW WHAT EXACTLY I AM RUNNING ON THIS SERVER FOR A POTENTIAL
+# SHARED, SINCE ONE CAN GET TO KNOW WHAT EXACTLY I AM RUNNING ON THIS SERVER FOR
-# EXPLOIT.
+# A POTENTIAL EXPLOIT.
-# INSTEAD, IF YOU WOULD LIKE TO, YOU CAN RUN IT ON YOUR OWN *NIX DISTRO, AND
+# INSTEAD, IF YOU WOULD LIKE TO, YOU CAN RUN IT ON YOUR OWN *NIX DISTRO, AND SEE
-# SEE FOR YOURSELF WHAT IT DOES.
+# FOR YOURSELF WHAT IT ACTUALLY DOES.
 {{< /highlight >}}

-What does <code>pas aux</code> is essentially do, shows all the processes for all users (for our purpose the <code>ax</code> flags would suffice and the <code>u</code> can be omitted, nonetheless as a habit I keep it).
+What does <code>ps aux</code> is essentially doing is showing all the processes for all users (for our purpose the <code>ax</code> flags would suffice and the <code>u</code> can be omitted, nonetheless as a habit I keep it).
 Please [consult the ps man page](https://www.freebsd.org/cgi/man.cgi?ps(1)) for more information.

 Now try the following: